Young man taking photo with professional digital camera, focus on hand and lens

 ADVERTISING executive Fred Barnard was the first person to coin the phrase, “a picture is worth a thousand words”.

-The fact it was an ‘ad man’ who first said these immortal words tells us plenty about the value of images to marketing and PR work.
+And the fact it was an ‘ad man’ who first said these immortal words tells us plenty about the value of images to marketing and PR work.

-So crisp images are just as informative and important as compelling copy when submitting a PR campaign or news release to print, broadcast or online media.
+Crisp images are just as informative and important as compelling copy when submitting a PR campaign or news release to print, broadcast or online media.

 Journalists, editors and publishers often weigh up the merit of a story based on the existence, and quality, of accompanying images too.

-And opportunities to provide images to journalists, editors and producers should be embraced.
+So, in PR, every opportunity to provide images to journalists, editors and producers should be embraced.

 STORYTELLING WITH PHOTOGRAPHS